 Preparing throughout the year for the holidays with a dedicated savings plan and shopping early may seem like overkill, especially if you're making a comfortable salary.
 But, the money has to come out of some part of your budget.
 The point is to include larger expected expenses into your monthly savings plan.

 Plus, you can use this gift-giving fund for birthdays, anniversaries, and other gift-giving throughout the year.

-The point of having a savings plan for expected expenses is to keep intact the money set aside for other things.
-It may seem tedious to come up with a holiday budget and savings plan, but preparing for expected expenses is an essential part of your yearly financial planning.
-When we aren’t prepared to spend for the holidays, or really anything, we risk compromising our financial safety nets and goals, gradually chipping away at our long-term financial goals.
+While it may seem tedious to come up with a holiday budget and savings plan, preparing for expected expenses is an essential part of your yearly financial planning.
+Without preparation, we risk compromising our financial safety nets and long-term financial goals.